 - During the appointment, the Kearney Center will confirm that all forms are filled out correctly and have all required signatures.
 If there are minor mistakes on your form, you will be able to correct them during the appointment.

 STEP FIVE: WATCH YOUR EMAIL FOR UPDATES ON YOUR SOCIAL SECURITY OR WORK PERMIT APPLICATION.

-- You are responsible for checking your University email and/or text messages to pick up your work permit.
-The Kearney Center will only send one email/text notification out to you.
+- You are responsible for checking your University email to see when to pick up your work permit.
+The Kearney Center will only send one email to you.